OwenDa/portfolio-3/README.md

 In the initial stages of developing the statistical portion the program, and again during a dedicated testing phase toward the end of development, the results of the sample datasets below were verified in IBM's statistical package, [SPSS](https://en.wikipedia.org/wiki/SPSS).

 Additionally, to aid the reader of this document to carry out similar tests, [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) was used to confirm results given by T-Tester when checking for homogeneity of variance (Levene's Test).
-This is a freely available service and does not require specialised software.
+This is freely available online and does not require specialised software.

 In a similar manner, [GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) was used to confirm t-test results.